 What are my options where I have four employees but only enough work for two?

-Is it possible to alternate the staff members furloughed so they do one month on and one month off?
+Is it possible to alternate the staff members furloughed?

 It will be your decision who you keep working or who you bring back to work and when.
 Consult with your staff and encourage them to discuss it with each other – their differing circumstances may mean that some will be better served by being on furlough and others not.
 They may well provide you with an easy solution.